kjonina/personal_Netflix/README.md

 Data was based on Family Netflix Account
 Inspired by [python tutorial analyze personal netflix data](https://www.dataquest.io/blog/python-tutorial-analyze-personal-netflix-data/).

+##Disclaimer:
+In my defence of my nightly viewing habits: I use Netflix to watch as I fall asleep.
+I call it my cheap cure to insomnia.
+Majority of the time, I would turn on Netflix before bed and just fall asleep.
+Unfortunately, Netflix does not ask "Click to Continue" and on numerous occassions I woke up at 3am to find that Netflix kept rolling.

+In March of 2012, I found myself unemployed due to COVID, so I had a lot of free time Sometimes, when I watch movies, I code.
+I put something in the background, more like white noise, which does not require much thinking or attention from actual work.
+This dataset was analysed during Season 2 of iZombie!

 ### Variables
 ['Profile Name', 'Start Time', 'Duration', 'Attributes', 'Title', 'Supplemental Video Type', 'Device Type', 'Bookmark', 'Latest Bookmark',